 My Second and Main Niche: Freelancing for Higher Education Companies

-Even as I started my freelance career in outdoors writing, I was also developing my second and by far more lucrative niche: freelance writing for higher education companies.
+Even as I started my freelance career in outdoors writing, I was also developing my second and by far more lucrative niche: freelance writing for college textbook publishers.

 I was!
 She connected me with an editor at her company.
 I sent in my résumé and some test questions I’d written for one of my own classes.
 That summer I landed a $4000 project to write multiple-choice, true-false, and essay questions for a new American government textbook.
 I loved it, it paid well, and I was launched into my main niche.

 I got more and more assignments from her company and from others I contacted.
 By 1994 I was ready to leave teaching and launch into freelancing full-time.
-Writing for higher education companies has provided my main income ever since, augmented by book royalties and a few outdoors and travel articles.
+Writing curriculum for college textbook publishing companies has provided my main income ever since, augmented by book royalties and a few outdoors and travel articles.

 What I Make in My Main Niche

 My per-hour pay for creating supplements for college textbooks ranges from $50-$100 for most projects, although I’ve had some assignments that paid $150 per hour.
 Other niches pay more, but I love what I do because I love learning and helping students learn.
 (Details on how to succeed in this particular niche are in my ebook Writing College Textbook Supplements.)